 Septic System: Have your septic tank pumped, flushed and inspected every three years.
 About $300.
 If your septic guy doesn’t back-flush the tank or provide you with information on the condition of your septic system, time to flush his card down the toilet and find a new guy!
 A well-maintained septic system will provide about 25 years of reliable service before it needs replacing ($5-10,000 or more).
 And to think you laughed when I mentioned a savings account for your house…

 I could go on, as there’s so much more to talk about, but will leave that for another day.
 Please, reach out to your friendly neighborhood home inspector for advice.
 Not sure who to call, ask.
 I am happy to provide you with contact information to companies and contractors I know and trust to work on my own house.
 If I trust them to work on my property when I’m not home, I have no problem passing their name along!
 Not sure where to start with your home maintenance – ask about our Home Maintenance Inspection programs – don’t sweat it – you can afford it!

-I am Brookline’s Premier Home Inspector serving all of Southern and Central NH, from Amherst to Ashland, Wilton to Windham and all areas in between, give us a call – you’ll be glad you did!
+We are New Hampshire’s Premier Home Inspection company serving all of Southern and Central NH, from Amherst to Ashland, Wilton to Windham and all areas in between, give us a call – you’ll be glad you did!